HolgerGrahn/Vrml/README.md

 Holger Grahn

+## Introduction
+Bitmanagement BSContact Player is a 3D Engine supporting DirectX9, DirectX11 and OpenGL It is based on the Web3D VRML Standard

+Here is a set of examples and demos for specific BSContact features

-most examples work in the BSContact Player available https://www.bitmanagement.de/en/products/interactive-3d-clients/bs-contact
+Tthe BSContact Player is available https://www.bitmanagement.de/en/products/interactive-3d-clients/bs-contact

 BSContact Stereo adds support for
 Stereo Rendering, MultiView Display and VR Occulus Rift support https://www.bitmanagement.de/en/products/interactive-3d-clients/bs-contact-stereo